|Back to Main Print This Page Email to a Friend|

 - A test that uses an inhaled chemical, technetium-labeled diethylenetriamine pentaacetate (99mTC-DTPA), to detect lung damage

-Diagnosing Heart Complications.
-Patients with suspected heart complications should have the following tests:
+Diagnosing Heart Complications: People with suspected heart complications should have the following tests:

 - Electrocardiography (ECG): A test of the heart's electrical activity